pji/thurible/README.rst

 *   Add documentation.
 *   Manager updates:
-    *   Allow unrecognized messages from programs to go to panels.
     *   Allow managers to catch sigkill and pass it on to the program.
     *   Add coroutine manager.
 *   Panel updates:
-    *   Allow panels to react to messages sent by managers.
-    *   Add a logging panel.
     *   Add a progress panel.
     *   Add a textfield panel.
     *   Add a textform panel.